jup-ag/space-station/docs/2-apis/1-swap-api.md

 ## Setting Priority Fee for Your Transaction

 If transactions are expiring without confirmation on-chain, this might mean that you have to pay additional fees to prioritize your transaction.
 To do so, you can set the `computeUnitPriceMicroLamports` parameter.
+[Refer to Landing Transactions guide for more tips](./landing-transactions).

 ```js
 const transaction = await (